Ziana Zain: 2008–2011

-2012-Present
+2012 – present

 In April 2014, Zain announced her solo concert, I Am Ziana Zain will be held in September 2014.
 The concert was scheduled to be held at her home state, Malacca International Trade Centre.
 This will be her first solo concert after 15 years.
 Unfortunately, due to "organizer's internal problems" the concert was cancelled.

 On 15 July 2014, Zain stepped out in a new look, wearing full hijab with the approval of media outlets and fans.
 Zain also revealed in an interview that her upcoming album is in the works.
 She is working with Faizal Tahir and Awi Rafael for the new album.